pagkly/Zed/Investopedia3/Jim Cramer Net Worth, Education, and Top Quotes.md

 ## Net Worth and Current Influence

 Jim Cramer has a total estimated net worth of [$100 million](https://moneyinc.com/jim-cramer-net-worth/), according to Money, Inc.12 The bulk of his net worth came from his success as a hedge fund manager, but his success did not stop there.
-Using his experience as a hedge fund manager, Cramer increased his net worth through a [diversified](https://www.investopedia.com/terms/d/diversification.asp) strategy of multiple income streams.
+Using his experience as a hedge fund manager, Cramer increased his net worth through a [[diversified]](https://www.investopedia.com/terms/d/diversification.asp) strategy of multiple income streams.

 The market cap and cash flow from his ownership of TheStreet.com have boosted his net worth as has his notoriety and success as the host of "Mad Money."
-"Mad Money" has maintained Cramer's strong influence within the investment finance realm.
-[He is a leading personality for stock market advice](https://www.investopedia.com/terms/c/cramerbounce.asp).
+"Mad Money" has maintained Cramer's strong influence within the investment finance realm. [[He is a leading personality for stock market advice]](https://www.investopedia.com/terms/c/cramerbounce.asp).

 ### Fast Fact